TerrainComposer 2 Documentation

 - Works on Android build mode in the Unity Editor.
 For it to work need to disable Graphics Emulation in Unity Menu -> Edit -> Graphics Emulation -> No Emulation.

-Download here the TC2 stamp pack.
+Download the TC2 stamp pack from Dropbox or Mega.
 TerrainComposer2 includes a free stamp pack made by me with high resolution 4k stamps.
 The main TC2 package does not contain this because I want the main TC2 package to be small so it’s easy to update to the Asset Store and doesn’t require a new import of TC2 when new stamps are made.
 I will add many more stamps later.

 The TerrainComposer 2 window can be opened in: